-We would particularly like to extend our thanks to John Macdonald, Curator Auchindrain Museum, for his considerable assistance throughout the fieldwork.
-We would also like to thank Ross Dallas, Neil Ross (Historic Scotland) and Mike Burgoyne (Historic Scotland) for their assistance and advice during the project.
-LUAU are grateful to all the individuals who have contributed to the oral study, and in particular to Bob Smith who provided a valuable insight into the recent history of the site.
-We are grateful to Royal Commission on the Ancient and Historical Monuments of Scotland for allowing the use of their topographic survey of the Auchindrain Township.
+We would particularly like to extend our thanks to Mr John MacDonald, Curator Auchindrain Museum, for his considerable assistance throughout the fieldwork.
+We would also like to thank Mr Neil Ross, Conservation Research Manager, Dr Michael Burgoyne, District Architect Central Region (Historic Scotland), Mr Jim Souness Historic Building Inspector Argyll and Bute, and Mr Ross Dallas, Survey Consultant, for their assistance and advice during the project.
+LUAU are grateful to all the individuals who have contributed to the oral study, and in particular to John MacDonald and Bob Smith who provided a valuable insight into the recent history of the site.
+We are grateful to the Royal Commission on the Ancient and Historical Monuments of Scotland for allowing the use of their topographic survey of the Auchindrain Township.

-The archaeological survey was led by Chris Wild and was assisted by Graham Suggett, Neil Wearing, and Dan Ellsworth.
+The archaeological survey was led by Chris Wild and was assisted by Dan Elsworth, Dan Atkinson, Graham Suggett and Neil Wearing.
 The stone analysis was by Colin Patrick, and the oral study was by Graham Suggett and Chris Wild.
-The drawings were prepared by Graham Suggett and Emma Carter.
-This report was compiled by Chris Wild and Colin Patrick, and was edited by Jamie Quartermaine and Richard Newman.
-The project was managed by Jamie Quartermaine.
+The drawings were prepared by Emma Carter, Alistair Hancock, Colin Feeley and Graham Suggett.
+This report was compiled by Chris Wild and Colin Patrick, and was edited by Jamie Quartermaine, Alison Plummer and Richard Newman.
+Phase One of the project was managed by Jamie Quartermaine, and Phase Two by Alison Plummer.